MichaelLarocca/blog-michael-jude-larocca/posts/2025/08-25/mastering-javascript-the-power-of-foreach-and-ternary-operators.md

 ---

 ###### *Are you now confident in using JavaScript's forEach method and ternary operators to write more efficient code?
 Do you have other tips for mastering these JavaScript concepts?
-Please share the article and comment!*
+Please share the article and comment*

 ---